0ctacity/.github/profile/README.md

 The community focuses on projects that continue beyond short events, temporary groups, or one-time demonstrations.
 Projects are expected to develop through active contribution, maintenance, documentation, discussion, and shared responsibility.

+Organization-wide governance, contribution guidelines, security policies, support information, and community standards can be found in the [Octacity community files repository](https://github.com/0ctacity/.github).

 Octacity welcomes new members.
 Information about joining can be found in the [membership repository](https://github.com/0ctacity/membership).

 ## Organization